Shilpa-Perera/CS4622-ML_Project/README.md

 This git repository contains two directories each for Layer-9 and Layer-10.
 Each directory contains jupyter notebooks as well as the python script for classification of each label.
-Techniques used for the classifier model
+Techniques used for the classifier model as follows
 1. Feature scaling
 2. SMOTE feature sampling
 3. PCA dimensionality reduction